PedroJMA/PedroJMA.github.io/_pages/about.md

 Publications and work in progress
 --------------------------------
+2025 : Arias Vazquez, F.J; Choudhary, R; and Martínez Alanis, P.J. "**Welfare Analysis of a Zero VAT Rate versus Cash Transfers in Mexico**".
+Working Paper.
+This analysis compares the welfare implications of a zero VAT rate policy on basic goods against a direct cash transfer program.
+Using data from Mexico's 2022 National Income and Expenditure Household Survey (ENIGH), the model estimates a demand system for low- and high-income households to recover indirect utility functions.
+The note identifies the set of cash transfer amounts and distributional weights that would make the policy switch welfare-enhancing for society by offsetting efficiency losses.

 2024  : Martínez Alanis, P.J., Samuel Rosenow, and Carlos Zafra "**Nearshoring Opportunities in Latin America**", Mimeo.
 This note lays out the **analytical framework** used to identify **nearshoring** potential in Mexico, Central American countries , Colombia and Peru.